High School/Dual Enrollment

 - Free access to college clubs and activities, academic support, and all other HCC student services

 Dual enrollment aims to ease the transition from high school to college.
 Qualified students get a head start on their college careers, as well as meaningful and challenging academic experiences.

 Steps to Enroll

 - Apply for Admission to HCC!
 Create an account, and then follow these specific instructions to complete and submit your application.
-Supplemental items will be sent to you via email, or you can access them here: Dual Enrollment Rights & Responsibilities Form and Dual Enrollment Guidance Counselor/Home School Form.
+Supplemental items will be sent to you via email, or you can access them here: Dual Enrollment Rights & Responsibilities Form and Dual Enrollment Counselor/Home School Form.
 A high school or home school transcript is required.
 Dual enrollment application deadlines are as follows: for fall semester, June 30; for spring semester, Dec.
 1.

 - Take the Placement Test.
-HCC uses the College Board Accuplacer test.
-Check out practice tests and study guides.
-To be considered for dual enrollment at HCC, you must earn these minimum test scores on the Accuplacer: Reading Comprehension score of 55, Sentence Skills score of 60, and Arithmetic score of 34.
 Instructions to schedule your placement test will be e-mailed to you once your application is complete.
 Note: You must have a photo ID to take the placement test.

 - Register for Classes.
 After you have taken the placement test, meet with your dual enrollment advisor to develop your educational plan and schedule your classes.

 - Log in to Email & Online Services.
 HCC email is used for all school communication.
 Online Services gives you access to e-billing and payment plans, financial aid status, financial aid consent to electronic communication, insurance waiver, registration, advising, DegreeWorks, grades, and student records.
 Be sure to check it regularly!

 - Pay Tuition & Fees by the deadline printed on your schedule or found here.
 You can pay online by logging into Online Services.
 All HCC bills are electronic.
 You will not receive a bill in the mail.